 You can and should also integrate the following into your life:

-- Do Things – Staying busy is also important.
-Stress has a tendency to make you feel like you need time alone, in quiet.
+- Do Things Staying busy is also important.
+Stress tends to make you feel like you need time alone, in quiet.
 It sounds like a good idea, but it's not advantageous to stress management.
 Creating new happy memories, staying active, and giving yourself positive experiences and more to look forward to is much more important.
 As long as those activities aren't "self-medicating" (meaning, no partying to control your stress), you'll see the benefits.

-- Goal Setting – You need to set goals for yourself as well.
+- Goal Setting You need to set goals for yourself as well.
 Realistic goals that you can reach, but will take you a while to accomplish.
-Goals ensure that you're always at least a little focused on the future, because stress has a tendency to over-focused you on the present, and the present is stressful.
+Goals ensure that you're always at least a little focused on the future because stress tends to over-focused you on the present, and the present is stressful.

 Reducing Anxiety and Reducing Stress